‘Teen Mom OG’ Farrah Abraham’s Daughter Is Set To Star In Children’s Web Series

 A post shared by Farrah Abraham (@farrah__abraham) on

 Farrah immediately took to her social media accounts including Instagram, Snapchat, and Twitter to share the news with followers and to congratulate her young daughter on her upcoming series.
-The Teen Mom OG star hasn’t revealed much about the show except it seems to be called, Sophia Says and will feature a mini horse named Starburst, according to In Touch.
+The Teen Mom OG star hasn’t revealed much about the show except it seems to be called Sophia Says and will feature a mini horse named Starburst, according to In Touch.
 Farrah will be heavily involved in the production.

 #Behindthescenes #Swipe Finally Sophia is having her own webseries! #babyboss #sophiaLaurentcb @sophialabraham coming soon! ???????????????????????????? #proudmom @mtv